Configure Site-Specific SAML

 Before you can enable SAML single sign-on at the site level, complete the following requirements:

-The Tableau Server identity store must be configured for local authentication.
+The Tableau Server identity store must be configured for local identity store.

 You cannot configure site-specific SAML if Tableau Server is configured with an external identity store such as Active Directory or OpenLDAP.